AkiraRy/RAISE/docs/installation.md

 In the `.env.simple` you should specify your bot's api token and Hugging face token to download model.
 After that you should rename it to `.env`

+!!
+If you wish to use your custom config, then you should change `config_name` in the .env Example: `settings` (no file extension)

 3. Weaviate collection setup

 If you set up everything correctly in your settings, then you should be able to run setup.